 Up your game and reduce plastic impact around the home with some easy changes you can make pretty much straightaway.
-Others will take time to come through as you replace items naturally; things like opting for a natural scrubbers and wooden brushes next time the scourers run out, replacing disposable wipes and cloths with re-useable and washable versions and the trial and error process of finding the products that work for you.
+Others will take time to come through as you replace items naturally; things like opting for a natural scrubbers and wooden brushes next time the scourers run out.
+Replace disposable wipes and cloths with re-useable and washable versions.
 Here are some first steps to get things going in the right direction.

-You don’t have to smell to be plastic free.
-Really.
-There are amazing personal hygiene products on the market now, which are plastic-free, eco kind … and work!
+You really don’t have to be smelly to be plastic free.
+There are amazing personal hygiene products on the market which are plastic-free, eco kind … and work.
 Think deodorant bars in cardboard tubes, bamboo toothbrushes, refill tooth tabs and charcoal floss in a refill jar.
-Coconut oil in a glass jar is a brilliant all-rounder for moisturising, make-up removal and deep conditioning hair.
-Swap to soap bars and shampoo bars and if you really need conditioner, do it on a refill basis – again available in Penzance.
+Coconut oil in a glass jar is a brilliant all-rounder for moisturising, make-up removal and for deep conditioning hair.
+Swap to soap bars, shampoo bars and if you really need conditioner, do it on a refill basis – again available in Penzance.
 Our bodies and hair need time to adjust to not having all those chemicals and ‘buy me’ products on them … but you’ll find it’s worth it and you’ll end up buying less products.

 Make your day extra special and tasteful by ditching single-use plastic.
 Go for natural table decorations and hire proper crockery/cutlery.
 If it’s not possible go for wooden cutlery and home compostable bagasse foodware.
 Avoid the ‘compostable’ plastic pitfall of products like Vegware and other bio-plastics … unless you are arranging for a collection of it all so it can go to the specialist composting unit it needs.
 Scrap plastic based confetti and go traditional with flower petals or rice.
 Use washable or paper serviettes, refill drinks cups and carboard or material favours.
 More tips here